 Immediate bleeding has been observed in approximately 1.5 percent of polypectomies [2,12].
-The risk is increased when blended current (rather than pure coagulation current) is used , when the snare is pulled through the polyp without the use of cautery ("cheese wiring") (although bleeding is not a problem with small polyps [ie, less than 1 cm] removed in this manner ), and it is more likely with large polyps (particularly if the patient is anticoagulated), polyps with a thick stalk, and polyps that are sessile .
+The risk is increased when blended current (rather than pure coagulation current) is used and when the snare is pulled through larger polyps without the use of cautery ("cheese wiring") (although bleeding is not a problem with small polyps [ie, less than 1 cm] removed in this manner ).
+Bleeding is also more likely with large polyps (particularly if the patient is anticoagulated), polyps with a thick stalk, and polyps that are sessile .

 In a multicenter study, immediate bleeding was observed in 2.8 percent of 9336 polypectomies .
 Independent risk factors for bleeding included age ≥65 years, cardiovascular or chronic renal disease, use of anticoagulants, polyp size greater than 1 cm, polyp morphology, poor bowel preparation, cutting mode of electrosurgical current, and inadvertent cutting of a polyp before current application.
-They also found that pedunculated polyps and sessile polyps over 1 cm in diameter are more likely to bleed immediately after removal.
-This is similar to our experience, where the risk of significant bleeding is greatest with sessile polyps larger than 2.5 cm in diameter, followed by those with a thick stalk; significant bleeding is least likely to occur if a polyp is mistakenly pulled off with a snare, since this only happens with relatively small polyps.
+This is similar to our experience, where the risk of significant bleeding is greatest with sessile polyps larger than 2 cm in diameter, followed by those with a thick stalk; significant bleeding is unlikely to occur if a small polyp is removed with a snare without cautery.

-Polyps less than 1 cm in diameter have been safely removed in patients on warfarin therapy.
+Polyps up to 1 cm in diameter have been safely removed in patients on warfarin therapy.
 In some cases, the warfarin has been discontinued warfarin for 36 hours (to avoid a supratherapeutic INR).
 In a report of 225 polypectomies in 123 anticoagulated patients, three patients bled (one requiring treatment) .
 All patients in the study had prophylactic endoscopic clips applied to their polypectomy sites.
 In a randomized trial, 70 patients with a total of 159 polyps up to 1 cm in diameter underwent polypectomy while taking warfarin .
 Patients were assigned to have their polyps removed either with a cold snare technique or electrocautery.
 Immediate bleeding occurred in 10 of 70 patients (14 percent) and was more common in patients who had their polyps removed using electrocautery (23 versus 6 percent).